The 17th book in the Re-Draft series

 The hottest new writing from New Zealand’s hottest new writers.

-Molten Mouth: the latest in the nationally-acclaimed Re-Draft collections of writing.
+Molten Mouth: the 17th in the nationally-acclaimed Re-Draft collections of writing.

 Sizzling stories and sparkling poems from 87 of New Zealand’s finest writers over 12 and under 20.